 - Do I need to buy tickets to attend the shows?

 The shows that will take place on the main site, the Olympic Park'S Esplanade, are all free!
 However, there are a few ticketed events taking place outside the main site during the festival.
-Check out our schedule to find out which ones and where to get tickets.
+Get your tickets here.

 - Will there be bars and food available?

 Yes, the main site in the Olympic Park's Esplanade has a gourmet zone with plenty of food trucks.
 Several bars are at your disposal as well, including the Bistro SAQ.

 - Can I pay in cash?

 Cash is not accepted on the main site.
 You can only pay by card or contactless with your cell phone.

 We strongly encourage you to prioritize public transportation.
 It's quick and easy!

 Metro: The Olympic Park's Esplanade, the main site of the Festival, is accessible through the Pie-IX station (green line).
 From the Berri-UQAM, Beaudry or Papineau stations, in the Village, you can take the metro directly to the Olympic Park -it takes 10 minutes!